shreyas15/KingsmenCodeAnalyzer/README.md

 # KingsmenCodeAnalyzer
 Coding Challenge

 The program has been written using Java.
-It is a command line program that accepts as a command line argument which is the name of a JavaScript file.
-The code is parsed the fsdollowing items are searched for and warned for anomalies:
+It is a console application that accepts a command line argument which is the name of a JavaScript file.
+The code is parsed and the following items are searched for and warned if anomalies are found:
 1) Declared variables that are not used in the code and report: o	The name of the variable o	The line number the variable is declared on

-2) One line if/else statements that don’t have curly brackets and report: o	If it is an ‘if’ or an ‘else’ block o	The line number the if/else block is on
+2) One line if/else statement that dosen't have curly brackets and report: o	If it is an ‘if’ or an ‘else’ block o	The line number the if/else block is on

-3) Function calls that have not been declared and report:

-o	The line number the function call happens on o	The name of the function called
+3) Function calls that have not been declared and report: o	The line number the function call happens on o	The name of the function called